rust-lang/rust-forge/src/compiler/notification-groups.md

 The compiler team has a number of notification groups that used to ping people and draw their attention to issues.
 Notification groups are setup so that anyone can join them if they want.

+Please keep in mind that only members of a Rust project GitHub team can use these notification groups.
+Non-team members will trigger an error from our automation bot.

 ## Creating a notification group
 If you'd like to create a notification group, here are the steps.
 First, you want to get approval from the compiler team: